zaphosting/docs/docs/linux-proxy.md

 ---
-id: dedicated-linux-proxy
+id: linux-proxy
-title: "Dedicated Server: Setup a Reverse Proxy"
+title: "Setup a Reverse Proxy with nginx on Linux"
-description: Information on how to setup a Reverse Proxy on your Dedicated Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to setup a Reverse Proxy on your Linux server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Reverse Proxy
 services:
+  - vserver
   - dedicated
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
 import InlineVoucher from '@site/src/components/InlineVoucher';

 ## Introduction